QTALE: Quantization-Robust Token-Adaptive Layer Execution for LLMs: QTALE Details

 The primary reason accuracy degrades when combining token-adaptive execution with quantization is that quantization significantly disrupts the learned routing patterns.
 Token-adaptive models (e.g., D-LLM) assume a stable execution path after fine-tuning.
 However, low-bit quantization perturbs hidden states and router logits, causing substantial path drift.

-For example, under 3-bit quantization, 39.75\% of tokens in SIQA and 24.68\% of tokens in OBQA switch their execution path compared to the FP16 model.
+As shown in Table~\ref{tab:token path change}, under 3-bit quantization, 39.75\% of tokens in SIQA and 24.68\% of tokens in OBQA switch their execution path compared to the FP16 model.
 This drift often pushes tokens toward pruned, lower-capacity paths and alters routing boundaries, directly harming accuracy.
 QTALE mitigates this effect by employing an entropy-based objective that restores path redundancy and produces smoother, more quantization-robust routing behavior.
 Consequently, QTALE maintains accuracy close to quantized full models, unlike prior token-adaptive approaches.

 }